nathanielhall/meteorite-impact-visualization/README.md

 These are remaining tasks:

+- [x] Ability to edit the location date
-- [ ] Ability to edit the location date and coordinates
+- [ ] Ability to edit coordinates
 - [ ] More tests, mainly integration